cloudposse/atmos/website/docs/cli/commands/terraform-generate-backends.md

 atmos terraform generate backends [options]
 ```

-This command generates backend config files for all `terraform` components in all stacks.
+This command generates backend config files for all `atmos` terraform components in all stacks.

 :::tip
 Run `atmos terraform generate backends --help` to see all the available options